tcltk/tcl/doc/markdown/Utf.md

 **Tcl\_UtfAtIndex** returns a pointer to the specified character (not byte) *index* in the TUTF-8 byte sequence *src*.
 The source must contain at least *index* characters.
 This is equivalent to calling **Tcl\_UtfToUniChar** *index* times.
 If *index* is negative, the return pointer points to the first character in the source.

 **Tcl\_UtfBackslash** is a utility procedure used by several of the Tcl commands.
 It parses a backslash sequence and stores the properly formed TUTF-8 encoding of the character represented by the backslash sequence in the output buffer *dst*.
 At most **TCL\_UTF\_MAX** bytes are stored in the buffer. **Tcl\_UtfBackslash** modifies *\*readPtr* to contain the number of bytes in the backslash sequence, including the backslash character.
 The return value is the number of bytes stored in the output buffer.
-See the **Tcl** manual entry for information on the valid backslash sequences.
+See the [Tcl] manual entry for information on the valid backslash sequences.
 All of the sequences described in the Tcl manual entry are supported by **Tcl\_UtfBackslash**.

+[Tcl]: Tcl.md